kuzzleio/kuzzle/docs/request_scenarios/read_broker.md

 \#0.
 Kuzzle's MQ Listener has subscribed to the default broker's topics for each controller (sample : "_read.\*.\*_") (see details in [API Specifications](../api-specifications.md)).

 \#1a. \#1b.
-Tne client application send a message to RabbitMQ's topic "_read.<collection>.get_".
+The client application send a message to RabbitMQ's topic "_read.<collection>.get_".
 The message contains also a "replyTo" header with a temporary queue Id.

 Sample STOM request: